artagnon/rhine-ml/README.md

   not work, since the callstack leading up to an LLVM call in C++ is not owned by OCaml.
 The alternative is to use lldb, but matching up the C++ call with a line in the OCaml code is non-trivial.

+- Implementing complex functions as builtins (by directly generating IR) is perhaps more efficient than implementing them in Rhine, but the gap is very small due to optimization passes applied on the Rhine-generated IR.
+The marginal benefit outweighs the cost of correctly weaving complex IR.